challengepost/campus_evangelist/README.md

 ![ChallengePost Logo](cp.jpg "ChallengePost")

-## Become a ChallengePost College Rep!
+## Be a ChallengePost College Rep!

-_some sort of short summary/sales line._

 At ChallengePost, developers can compete in software challenges, showcase their work to the community, and draw inspiration from their peers.